 Under the blazing sun of the Australian Outback, it only takes a few hours for an unprepared traveler to succumb to the elements.
 In The Lost Man, Jane Harper's latest mystery thriller, two brothers find their third sibling dead of dehydration under these harsh conditions.
 Yet the circumstances surrounding his death are perplexing, prompting suspicions of foul play—and the desolate wilderness of the Outback drastically narrows the pool of suspects.

 The Lost Man is crime fiction author Jane Harper’s latest addition to her thrilling brand of Aussie noir, in which the landscape of the continent is nearly as dangerous as the criminal investigations that unfold there.
-You may recognize Harper as the author of (2017) and (2016)—which earned her a CWA Gold Dagger, made the New York Times bestseller list, and has been optioned for a film by Reese Witherspoon.
+You may recognize Harper as the author of Force of Nature (2017) and The Dry (2016)—which earned her a CWA Gold Dagger, made the New York Times bestseller list, and has been optioned for a film by Reese Witherspoon.
 “A nuanced but pulse-pounding thriller,” The Lost Man further solidifies Harper’s reputation as a force to be reckoned with in crime fiction (Entertainment Weekly).

 Harper’s newest release takes place in an isolated stretch of the Outback, where the three Bright brothers have carved out lives for themselves by raising cattle.
 Eldest brother Nathan has his own homestead miles away, and hasn’t seen his siblings in months—the result of family tension that has stretched on for years.
 When he finally reunites with his brother Bub, it isn’t under happy circumstances.
 They meet at the borders of their respective properties, where the body of their middle brother Cameron lies in the dirt.
 Cameron apparently sought out the stockman’s grave—a historic site rife with urban legend, and the only shade for miles around—before fatally collapsing.